Jessica-Rose Clark: Ultimate Fighting Championship

+Return to bantamweight

 Clark faced Pannie Kianzad on 9 November 2019 at UFC on ESPN+ 21.
 She lost the fight via unanimous decision.

 Clark faced Sarah Alpar on 19 September 2020 at UFC Fight Night 178 She won the fight via a technical knockout in round three.
 In the fight she tore her Anterior cruciate ligament, which prevented her from fighting until mid 2021.

-After recovering from the surgery, Clark returned after a year to face Joselyne Edwards at UFC Fight Night 196 on October 23, 2021.
+After recovering from the surgery, Clark returned after a year to face Joselyne Edwards at UFC Fight Night 196 on 23 October 2021.
 Clark won the fight via unanimous decision.

-Clark faced Stephanie Egger on February 19, 2022 at UFC Fight Night 201.
+Clark faced Stephanie Egger on 19 February 2022, at UFC Fight Night 201.
 She lost the fight via an armbar submission in the first round.

-Clark faced Julija Stoliarenko on July 2, 2022 at UFC 276.
+Clark faced Julija Stoliarenko on 2 July 2022, at UFC 276.
 She lost the bout via armbar submission less than one minute into round one, dislocating her elbow.

-Clark is scheduled to face Tainara Lisboa on May 13, 2023, at UFC Fight Night 224.
+Clark faced Tainara Lisboa on 13 May 2023, at UFC on ABC 4.
+She lost the bout via rear‐naked choke in third round.
+The fight was the final fight on her contract and she was not offered a new contract.